Slytie/YC_application/README.md

 # Progression to Quantum Neural Processes

-This repository contains a collection of AI models and methodologies implemented in Python to solve the problem of looking for a AI model that provides an invertible stochastic mapping in a coordinate frame.
+This repository contains a collection of AI models and methodologies implemented in Python to solve the problem of finding an AI model that provides an invertible stochastic mapping in a coordinate frame.

 Please note that the code was not cleaned up before putting into the repository, the research into different models was done quickly to efficiently test different approaches